 Autodesk Revit performance issues can become a major problem when working on large projects.
-Navigating the model can get slow, and loading and saving files can take forever.
-Here’s a list of things to keep in mind in case your Revit model slows down.
+Navigating models can become slow, and loading and saving files can take a long time.
+If your Revit model is slow, consider the following list of things.

 1. Close inactive windows to improve Revit performance.

 When Revit regenerates the model, it does so in all open views.
 Use the Close Inactive Windows command to close open windows that you’re not using.

 Removes unused content from the Revit file, such as families, groups, materials, and more.
 These items help increase the file size, so if you don’t need them, delete them.
 The good thing is that if you need them later you can retrieve them.